MuhammadZabir/HotelRating/README.md

 Technology
 - Java Programming Language
 - JSP
-- Framework
 - Hibernate
 - Spring MVC
 - MySQL

 Software
-- Netbeans
+- Netbeans IDE
 - GlassFish Web Server

-P/S : Can still be export to other IDEs just export it out from netbeans.
+P/S : Can still be export to other IDEs just export it out from netbeans. (src & web is the important component)

 Cheers!!!!